• Skip to primary navigation

 What is keratosis pilaris?

-Keratosis pilaris, commonly referred to as "chicken skin" is a common condition that causes small, rough bumps on the skin, most commonly on the back of arms.
+Keratosis pilaris, which is often called "chicken skin" is a skin condition that causes small, rough bumps on the skin, most commonly on the back of arms.
 Keratosis pilaris is harmless and does not require treatment, although for cosmetic reasons many people do try and treat it.

 Before and after photos of an arm with keratosis pilaris that has been treated.

-Food sensitivities to gluten area also common.
-There is a condition called non-celiac gluten sensitivity which can cause many different health issues, with some patients reporting various skin rashes and skin issues associated with this condition.
-Other skin issues that have been shown to improve with a gluten free diet include but are not limited to psoriasis, atopic dermatitis, vitiligo, and palmoplantar pustulosis.
+Sensitivities to gluten are also common.
+Non-celiac gluten sensitivity is a condition which can cause many different health issues, including skin rashes.
+Other skin problems that have been shown to improve with a gluten-free diet include psoriasis, atopic dermatitis, vitiligo, and palmoplantar pustulosis.

-Omega-3-fatty acids are crucial for skin health.
-Omega 3 supplementation has been found to help treat acne, psoriasis, eczema, dry skin, and a number of other health conditions.
-As well, increased omega 3 intake makes you less likely to get a sunburn (how cool is that?).
+Omega-3-fatty acids are important for skin health.
+Omega-3 supplementation has been found to help treat acne, psoriasis, eczema, dry skin, and a number of other health conditions.
+As well, increased omega-3 intake makes you less likely to get a sunburn (how cool is that?).

 Unfortunately, modern diets tend to be very unbalanced in essential fatty acid intake.
 A healthy, balanced diet should consist of roughly one to four times more omega-6 fatty acids than omega-3 fatty acids, but the typical North American diet tends to contain 11 to 30 times more omega-6 fatty acids than omega-3.

-Unfortunately, like diet, no studies have looked at the role of omega 3 and 6 in keratosis pilaris development, or treatment, but myself, as well as many others, have seen success when we fix this ratio.
+Unfortunately, like diet, no studies have looked at the role of omega 3 and 6 in keratosis pilaris development, or treatment, but myself, as well as others, have seen an improvement when we increased our omega-3 intake.

 Here are a few easy ways to increase the omega-3 content and decrease the omega-6 content of your diet: